lasselehtinen/elvis/README.md

 --------- | -----------
 sessionId | Session ID returned by the login function.
 This is used for     queryFile | The path to the SQL file with the query you want to run. num | Number of rows to return.
-Specify 0 to return all rows. additionalQueryParameters | Array of additional query parameters passed to the SQL in name => value format.
+Specify 0 to return all rows. additionalQueries | Array of additional query parameters passed to the SQL in name => value format.

 For more details about the parameters see https://helpcenter.woodwing.com/hc/en-us/articles/202250179-REST-query-stats.
 Returns the result of the SQL query as an object.